VolodymyrD1937/Tutorial-Codebase-Knowledge/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

+> **This is a fork of [`The-Pocket/Tutorial-Codebase-Knowledge`](https://github.com/The-Pocket/Tutorial-Codebase-Knowledge)**

+## 🆕 What's New in This Fork?

+- **Local Model Support:**
+  - Run models directly on your machine for full data privacy and offline capability.
+  - Compatible with any OpenAI-style local API server (e.g., LM Studio, Ollama, LocalAI).
+  - Works with popular local models like Mistral, LLaMA, Gemma, and more.

+---

 > *Ever stared at a new codebase written by others feeling completely lost?
 This tutorial shows you how to build an AI agent that analyzes GitHub repositories and creates beginner-friendly tutorials explaining exactly how the code works.*

 <p align="center">